-A the moment, Alan can be found in the San Francisco Bay Area pursing a PhD in the department of comparative ethnic studies at the University of California, Berkeley.
+A the moment, Alan can be found in the San Francisco Bay Area pursuing a Ph.D. and teaching in the department of comparative ethnic studies at the University of California, Berkeley.

-Check out the site for current work, and ideas on how to amplify the voices of queer and trans Black (un)documented folk!
+Check out the site for current work, bookings and ideas on how to amplify the voices of queer and trans Black (un)documented folxx!